SUN at St Leonard’s Church

 The play is a uniquely experimental venture, presented by the National Art Service who have been creating independent theatre since 2010.
 They say: “We believe in respecting our audiences and their ability to think for themselves.”
 As you re-enter the world via the crowds of Shoreditch High Street, SUN certainly keeps you thinking.

-SUN is on at St Leonord’s Church, Shoreditch until the 2nd March 2014, for further information visit here.
+SUN is at St Leonord’s Church, Shoreditch until 2nd March 2014.
+For further information visit the theatre’s website here.